-FRANKIE (Speaking to RUSSO) This is how you do business?
+This is how you do business?

-RUSSO (Speaking to FRANKIE) That's how you're making me do business.
+That's how you're making me do business.

-FRANKIE (Speaking to RUSSO) Well, I don't wanna do business with you.
+Well, I don't wanna do business with you.
 Now get out of here!

 (FRANKIE turns to leave.
-RUSSO grabs FRANKIE from behind and hits him hard on the head with a club.
-FRANKIE falls to the floor.
-KAPLAN rushes toward RUSSO who punches KAPLAN in the face; KAPLAN staggers backwards and collapses onto the floor.
-FRANKIE tries to get up but is pinned down by RUSSO who has planted his foot on FRANKIE's back.)
+CHARLIE grabs FRANKIE from behind and tosses him onto the floor.
+KAPLAN goes to help FRANKIE but is grabbed by RUSSO.
+FRANKIE tries to get up but is pushed back by CHARLIE who is pinning FRANKIE to the floor.)

-Frankie, I don't wanna get rough with you or your pal, but if you wanna play games, you're both gonna get hurt, really bad.
+Frankie, I don't wanna see you or your friend get hurt, but if you wanna play games, you're gonna get hurt, really bad.